duckduckgo/bloom_cpp/README.md

 ### Utils - GenerateFilter
 A convenience utility that uses the main filter library to generate a binary bloom filter that can then be imported later or used on a different device.
 This is useful for distributing / sharing populated bloom filters.
- Also generates a false positive list that can be used as a whitelist.
+ Also generates a false positive list that can be used as an allowlist.

 Run via the `./make_filter.sh` script with appropriate parameters.